 - Based on my experience, whey protein is generally more effective for muscle building due to its complete amino acid profile, while soy protein is a suitable option for those with dairy intolerance or following a vegan diet.

 What Is Whey Protein Powder?

-The remaining whey portion can then be used to make a protein isolate that is commonly used for weight loss, athletic performance, and bodybuilding.
+This whey is processed into a protein isolate, popular for weight loss, athletic performance, and bodybuilding.

 1. Health Benefits Of Whey Protein Isolate